germartino/Forest-Fire-Detection/README.md

 This is a project for the exam of **Serverless Computing for IoT**.<br>

 Forest fire is one of the world's biggest calamities that produce significant damage to the atmosphere and also the injunction of danger environment.
 Internet of things and drone technology are fested booming sectors, that evolves rapidly.
-This advanced technology can prevent such kind of incident and also making fast decision without the intervention of the humans.The proposed service oriented architecture involves a series of communication between devices and distribute in real-time all the data to the Ground Station.
-The adoption of all this intelligent devices, with communication capability enable a new concept called `**_Internet of Forest Things_**`.
+This advanced technology can prevent such kind of incident and also making fast decision without the intervention of the humans.
+The proposed service oriented architecture involves a series of communication between devices and distribute in real-time all the data to the Ground Station.
+The adoption of all this intelligent devices, with communication capability enable a new concept called **_Internet of Forest Things_**.
-The proposed methodology implements sensors which are installed on the tree that detects the presents of fire and immediately sents the right coordinate to the Unmanned Air Vehicles (UAVs).
-The UAV immediately takeoff and fly over the forest, reached the fire spot, the UAV releases the fire balls extinguisher and than return to the home base and land.
+The architecture implements sensors which are installed on the tree that detects the presents of fire and immediately sents the right coordinate to the Unmanned Air Vehicles (UAVs).
+The UAV immediately takeoff and fly over the forest, reached the flame spot, the UAV releases the fire balls extinguisher and than return to launch position.

 ## Architecture